TVR28/ATSPro_iOS_App/Checkpoint1/README.md

-Page
-1
-of 2
-Project Name
+# Project Name

-Project Member 1, Member 2, ...
+## Team Members
+- Member 1
+- Member 2
+- ...

+## Version
 Version #

-Summary of Project
+## Project Summary
-(Base this summary on the pitch)
+Summarize the project based on the initial pitch.
+Include the main objectives and what the project aims to achieve.

-Project Analysis
+## Project Analysis

-Value Proposition
+### Value Proposition
-(What are the pain points or problems you’re addressing?
-For whom?
-If possible, cite facts that support your claim that these are real pain points/problems to address) Primary Purpose
+Detail the problems or pain points your project addresses, specifying the target group and supporting the need with relevant data or research findings.

+### Primary Purpose
-(Summarize the purpose of the project – could be something focused on the benefit of the target audience, your customers, your “company,” or even public good) Target Audience
+Describe the core purpose of the project, focusing on the benefits to your target audience, customers, or the public good.

-(State your target demographic, be as specific as you can.
-Why are you targeting this demographic?
-How do you plan you reach it?)
+### Target Audience
+Define your specific target demographic.
+Explain why this demographic is targeted and how you plan to reach it.

-Success Criteria
+## Success Criteria
-(How will you know whether your app was successful?
-Financial gain?
-User satisfaction?
-Market share?
-Public good?
-How will you measure the success?)
+Outline the criteria for measuring the success of the project, such as financial gain, user satisfaction, market share, or contributions to the public good.
+Describe how these criteria will be evaluated.

-Competitor Analysis
+## Competitor Analysis
-(Summarize strengths/weaknesses of your competitors as compared to you – does not have to be in- depth, focus on things that relate directly to your purpose and value prop) Monetization Model
+Provide a brief analysis of your competitors' strengths and weaknesses as compared to your project, focusing on aspects relevant to your value proposition and primary purpose.

-(Briefly propose a monetization model)
+## Monetization Model
+Propose a monetization model that aligns with your project goals and market strategy.

-Initial Design
+## Initial Design

-The purpose of this section is to define the “Minimum Viable Product” (MVP).
-It may also be useful to call out the scope and expected/known limitations for your product here.
+### Minimum Viable Product (MVP)
+Define what constitutes the MVP for your project.
+Highlight the scope and any expected limitations.

-UI/UX Design
+### UI/UX Design
-(Call out important UI/UX components to have an MVP – does not have to be polished, but should keep the audience, purpose, and value prop in mind) Technical Architecture
+Discuss key UI/UX components necessary for the MVP, considering the audience, purpose, and value proposition.
+The design does not need to be polished but should be functional and user-centric.

+## Technical Architecture

-(What are the necessary components to support an MVP?
-Data structures?
-Storage considerations?
+Detail the necessary technical components to support the MVP, including:
-Web/cloud interactions?
-Be sure to put in some thoughts as to how to measure your success here.
-Call out dependencies on 3rd party services/APIs here, too) Challenges and Open Questions
-Identify technical challenges that may come up (e.g. hardware limitations, access to data/services, performance issues, etc.) and propose some solutions to the identified challenges.
-Also include questions on matters that you are unsure/unclear about that requires feedback from peers, users, or additional research.
+- Data structures
+- Storage considerations
+- Web/cloud interactions
+Note any dependencies on third-party services or APIs.

+## Challenges and Open Questions

+### Technical Challenges
+Identify potential technical challenges, such as hardware limitations or access to necessary data/services, and propose preliminary solutions.

+### Open Questions
+List any areas of uncertainty that require feedback from peers, users, or further research to refine.